 Time Your Stops Right

-When plotting out where and what to do on Nusa Penida make sure you time your stops well.
-Pay attention to high and low tide as it will affect your beach-going experience.
-We showed up to Atuh Beach at low tide and although it was still beautiful we would have preferred to be there during high tide and dip our feet in the water.
+When plotting out where and what to do on Nusa Penida, ensure you time your stops well.
+Pay attention to high and low tides, affecting your beach-going experience.
+We showed up at Atuh Beach at low tide, and although it was still beautiful, we would have preferred to be there during high tide and dip our feet in the water.
+We also noticed at Crystal Bay that the day tours arrive around midday, becoming crowded and far less enjoyable.
+Generally, the earlier you arrive somewhere, the better.

 Bring Cash With You to Nusa Penida